The Eau Claire project is a gold deposit located in Québec, Canada. It is 100% owned by precious metals exploration…

-The Achmmach Tin Project is located within the PE2912 and PE193172 Mining permits, covering an area of approximately 32km², around 40km south-west of the city of Meknès and 140km south-east of Rabat, within the El Hajeb province in Morocco.
+The Achmmach Tin Project is located within the PE2912 and PE193172 Mining permits, covering an area of approximately 32km², around 40km south-west of Meknès and 140km south-east of Rabat, within the El Hajeb province in Morocco.

 The project is 100% owned by Atlas Tin, a joint venture (JV) of Kasbah Resources (75%), Toyota Tsusho (20%) and Nittetsu Mining (5%).

-The project's environmental and social impact assessment (ESIA) report was approved in March 2014 and the definitive feasibility study (DFS) was completed in March 2015, which estimated a construction cost of $131m.
+The project’s environmental and social impact assessment (ESIA) report was approved in March 2014, and the definitive feasibility study (DFS) was completed in March 2015.

 Kasbah updated the DFS report and came up with the new small start option (SSO) DFS report in February 2016, which was further updated in July 2016.

-The tin project's estimated pre-production capital cost has now been reduced to approximately $61.7m and the project proposes a two-stage development plan.
-The estimated life of the mine is 10.5 years.
+The tin project’s estimated pre-production capital cost has now been reduced to approximately $61.7m and the project proposes a two-stage development plan.
+The estimated life of the mine is ten years.

 Achmmach Tin Project geology and mineralisation

 The deposit accommodates the mineralised 1.6km-long Meknès Trend and the parallel Siddi Addi Trend.
 It is hosted within a tightly folded sedimentary sequence of Visean-Namurian turbidite beds, with shear corridors overprinted by tourmaline alteration and intruded by intermediate and mafic magmatic sills.

 The mineralisation primarily occurs as hard rock cassiterite (SnO2) within the tourmaline, along with sulphide veins and within quartz veins.